 But that is not the experience for many employees and even for many forward-thinking employers.
 Even performance improvement plans with all the above qualities can still fall short in helping the employee.
 That is because, rather than being a helpful, productive method for turning the performance around, the performance improvement plan is commonly understood by many employees to be the first step to termination.
 This is in part because performance improvement plans are superficial and look only at the employee’s performance, not at any potential issues within the company.

 Moreover, performance improvement plans are punitive, not educational.
 A good manager, for example, should sit down with an assertedly-ineffective employee, talk about the employee’s work product, try to figure out the “root cause” of the issue, and offer positive, concrete suggestions for improvement.
-An employee should be particularly wary if the performance improvement plan lacks any follow-up coaching or instruction.
+An employee should be particularly wary if the plan lacks any follow-up coaching or instruction.
 It may be that the performance improvement plan is merely a “paper trail” to formally document poor performance supporting termination.

 Importantly, the issuance of a performance improvement plan may impact an employee’s ability to pursue legal claims upon termination.
 In most employment discrimination or retaliation actions, an employee must demonstrate an “adverse action” — that is, a material change in the employment relationship — due to discrimination or retaliation.
 Being put on a performance improvement plan is not typically thought of as an “adverse action” because it merely requires an employee to follow certain requirements or meet certain expectations.
 But a performance improvement plan can sometimes impact an employee’s compensation or ability to advance, in which case it may be considered an adverse action.
 If the latter applies to you, it would be helpful to seek advice from legal counsel.